dformo/jbl-bid-bot/README.md

 -Download contents of repository into a folder

--Open command line in same folder as above and run:
+-Open powershell command line in same folder as above and run:

 `py -3 -m pip install -r 'requirements.txt'`

 -Start the bot:

-1. Run the following in command line (after inserting your token):
+1. Run the following in powershell command line (after inserting your token):

 `.\run-bot.ps1 -Token "YOUR_TOKEN_HERE"`